Posted by Todd Hockenberry ● Dec 01, 2023

 1. Set up chat on your website

-This is an easy win for you in terms of offering the types of engagement your site visitors want.
+This is an easy win for you regarding offering the types of engagement your site visitors want.
 They want to chat.

 Why?
-That is the world we live in.
+Right now response is the world we live in.
 Instant connection wins.
-Reduce the friction and layers between your people and the people that need your help.
+Reduce the friction and layers between your people and those needing your help.
 Make it easy to reach you.

 Chat is a winner for B2B and manufacturing companies.

-If you want to start using chat but are concerned about the time and effort, let me know, and I will show you how to start to chat risk-free.
+If you want to start using chat but are concerned about the time and effort, let me know, and I will show you how to start chatting risk-free.

 2. Manage your contacts